OVERVIEW

 THE EMERGENCY OPERATIONS CENTER (EOC)

-Emergency Response Team members report to a central Emergency Operations Center (EOC) to coordinate decisions and resources.
+Incident Response Team members report to a central Emergency Operations Center (EOC) to coordinate decisions and resources.

-Primary EOC location: Department of Public Safety
+Primary EOC location: Office of Public Safety

 Alternate EOC sites: Alumni & Development Center